- Consider AOM in any young child who presents with irritability, lethargy, otorrhoea and fever regardless of the presence of localised ear pain.

 - position of tympanic membrane (neutral, retracted or bulging)

-One of the challenges in diagnosis of AOM and otoscopy is differentiating between the effusion seen in AOM and that seen in otitis media with effusion (OME).
-OME is also known as “glue ear”, and is a collection of non-purulent fluid (effusion) in the middle ear.
+Otitis media with effusion (OME), also known as “glue ear”, is a collection of non-purulent fluid (effusion) in the middle ear.
 It is usually seen as a result of AOM, is often asymptomatic, and if persists can lead to hearing impairment.
 Differentiating between AOM and OME can be challenging.

 A fluid level or bubbles may be seen behind the tympanic membrane